Yvon Morandat

-Yvon Morandat (25 December 1913 – 8 December 1972) [aliases "Léo", "Mareuil" and "Arnolphe"] was a trade union leader, a member of the French Resistance as an SOE RF Section/Bureau central de renseignements et d'action operative and a French politician.
+Marie Léon Ivan "Yvon" Morandat ([ivɔ̃ mɔʁɑ̃da]; aliases "Léo", "Mareuil" and "Arnolphe"; 25 December 1913 – 8 December 1972) was a French trade union leader and member of the French Resistance as an SOE RF Section/BCRA operative, who after World War II became active as a Gaullist politician.

 Biography

-Morandat was born into a family of small farmers in Ain, France.
+Morandat was born into a family of small farmers in Buellas, Ain.
 After gaining his end of primary school certificate, he became a farmhand and was an activist for Jeunesse agricole catholique.
 He left the farm to become a shop assistant in a hardware store in Buellas and then a salesman in a department store in Chambéry, and remained an active trade unionist.
 In 1937, he became the general secretary of the Syndicats Chrétiens de la Savoie (Christian unions of Savoy).

 At the outbreak of World War II in 1939, he was in a Chasseurs Alpins unit and volunteered for a Norwegian expedition in Narvik in the spring of 1940.
 On his return from Narvik that year, he took part in fighting in Brittany before being evacuated to England on 18 June, just before the armistice with the Nazis.
-In the Free France forces, he was attached to General de Gaulle's office.
+In the Free France forces, he was attached to Charles de Gaulle's office.
 Rejecting de Gaulle's offer to broadcast on radio, he stated he wished to continue fighting and accepted de Gaulle's alternative request to leave for France and make contact with the new resistance organizations.